← Back to home

 PlayStation State of Play September 2025: Big Reveals, Fresh Trailers & What Gamers Missed

 Sony’s September 2025 State of Play had fans buzzing long before it went live.
-Every time Sony announces one of these showcases, the internet floods with speculation: Will we finally see a new God of War?
-Will Bloodborne 2 rise from the shadows?
-While not every wish made it to the big screen, this event still packed enough punch to keep PlayStation players hooked.
+Every time Sony lines up one of these showcases, speculation runs wild across forums and social media.
+Will we finally see a new God of War?
+Is Bloodborne 2 about to rise from the shadows?
+Not every dream made it to the big screen, but the event still packed enough punch to keep PlayStation players talking for days.

-The show mixed extended gameplay footage with cinematic teasers, ensuring that both casual fans and hardcore gamers walked away with something to discuss.
+The broadcast mixed extended gameplay footage with cinematic teasers, making sure both casual fans and hardcore veterans walked away with something to dissect.

 Biggest Announcements That Stole the Spotlight